footcricket05/ElevaSysDesign/README.md

-# Elevator Control System (Object Oriented Design and Programming Project)
+# ElevaSysDesign: Elevator Control System Project

-This repository contains a PDF document with a detailed description of an object-oriented design and programming project for an elevator control system.
-The document includes all the UML diagrams necessary to understand the design and implementation of the system.
+Welcome to the ElevaSysDesign repository, which contains a detailed PDF document describing an object-oriented design and programming project for an elevator control system.
+The document includes essential UML diagrams that provide insights into the system's architecture and implementation.

 ## Accessing the PDF Document